-This supplementation makes it possible to quickly obtain satisfactory vitamin D status during the period critical for about a month during which patients with Covid-19 can report serious forms [1].
+This supplementation makes it possible to quickly obtain satisfactory vitamin D status during the period critical of about a month during which patients © John Libbey Eurotext, 2021 Vitamin D and Covid-19 supplementation with Covid-19 can report serious forms [1].
 The interest of higher dosages is currently under study [36].
-The dosage of the second dose (in second week of Covid-19) can be adjusted depending on tion of a possible dosage of 25 (OH) D at 7 days of first take.

-Once the acute phase of Covid-19 has passed, the diagram supplementation may follow the recommendations of the table 1 from the following month.
+The dosage of the second dose (in second week of Covid-19) can be adjusted depending on tion of a possible dosage of 25 (OH) D and / or calcemia / calciuria 7 days after the first intake.
+Once the acute phase of Covid-19 has passed, the scheme supplementation may follow the recommendations of the table 1 from the following month.
 What are the risks of vitamin D supplementation?